 Make The Most Out of Shelving

 You can get a lot more out of storage spaces if you use shelving.
-Where cupboard or drawer space is lacking you can easily add shelving to your walls or even extra shelving in cupboards.
-Shelving on walls can cater for cups and glasses, for example, while if you use stackable shelving you can fit in extra plates and plastic containers, amongst others.
+Where cupboard or drawer space is lacking, you can add shelving to your walls or even extra shelving in cupboards.
+Shelving on walls can hold cups and glasses, for example.
+On the other hand, using stackable shelving you can fit in extra plates and plastic containers.

 Make Use of Space Above Cabinets

-If you don’t have bulkheads above your cabinets, that is, there is space above the cabinets, you can use this space too.
-You can use baskets for storing different items or simply place items on top of the cupboard.
+Bulkheads above your cabinets can be a viable space for storage.
+When this is removed, you can use baskets for storing different items or simply place items on top of the cupboard.
 This form of storage, however, will require you to be diligent with your dusting on top of cupboards.

 Storage of Miscellaneous Items